jaszmine/cp-1k-dataset-builder/README.md

 1. Downloads ~2 M Bluesky (Twitter-like) posts from Hugging-Face
    1. Dataset: [alpindale/two-million-bluesky-posts](https://huggingface.co/datasets/alpindale/two-million-bluesky-posts)
 2. Keeps only English posts, de-duplicates them
+   1. Note: I only filtered for Roman Alphabet characters, so the ouput may include non-english prompts in the Latin script (e.g. Spanish).
-3. Auto-labels each post with a disaster-relevant category via keyword rules
+4. Auto-labels each post with a disaster-relevant category via keyword rules
-4. Down-samples the pool to a pre-defined 1,000-row distribution
+5. Down-samples the pool to a pre-defined 1,000-row distribution
-5. Exports two ready-to-use files:
+6. Exports two ready-to-use files:

 | File | Purpose |
 |---|---|